akinwilson/dydx/README.md

 # Todo 21 Dec 2024

 - [x] Factor XOR-gate modelling into its own example
 - [x] Implemement dataset set and layer seed initialisation via passing seeds into layer classes and dataset object
--   [o] implement the grad method and zero_grad method at the array level to be able to perform SVD
+-   [] implement the grad method and zero_grad method at the array level to be able to perform SVD
 -   [] complete svd once the prior tax is compeleted
 -   [] write tests for Scalar object
 -   [] convert private to public repository